 The amount of time you have to entice someone with your solution is minuscule, and you better make it count.

-The most effective headlines are 60 characters or fewer and answer at least one of the four questions which your prospects want to know.
+The most effective headlines are 60 characters or fewer and answer at least one of the four questions that your prospects want to know.

 2. A sub-headline

-Clearly define who your customer is, and acknowledge their pain point; consider that this has to be concise to fit into a short paragraph with a maximum of three sentences.
+Clearly define who your customer is and acknowledge their pain point; consider that this has to be concise to fit into a short paragraph with a maximum of three sentences.
 Then, assure the customer that your company’s product or service is a viable solution to alleviate that pain.
-Don’t forget to find a straightforward way to differentiate your company from your competitor.
+Don’t forget to find a straightforward way to differentiate your company from your competitors.
+So, weave your three key benefits into a story that speaks directly to your customer’s needs, and watch how it captivates their interest and inspires action.

 3. Three REAL Benefits